mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 ## Summary

-There will still be an OracleJDK (for the purposes of offering commercial support) but it will be functionally the same as OpenJDK.
+There will still be an OracleJDK for the purposes of offering commercial support, but it will be functionally the same as OpenJDK.

-I am personally delighted to see Oracle contribute even more open-source, and I hope you agree that the features I've described here are useful additions to OpenJDK.
-There are alse a couple of useful side-effects: firstly it removes confusion about the differences between OracleJDK and Open JDK is good, and secondly it reduces the burden on JDK developers who have to maintain feature branches.
-Because of the new six-monthly release cycle features cannot be committed early to a release - they must be held in a branch until ready - so having fewer combinations of things to test can only be beneficial to the agility of the JDK.
+I am personally delighted to see Oracle contribute even more open-source - I work for Oracle on [an open-source project](https://fnproject.io) - and I hope you agree that the features I've described here are useful additions to OpenJDK.
+There are alse a couple of useful side-effects: firstly it removes confusion about the differences between OracleJDK and Open JDK, and secondly it reduces the burden on JDK developers who have to maintain feature branches.
+Because of the new six-monthly release cycle features cannot be committed early to a release, they must be held in a branch until ready.
+Having fewer combinations of things to test can only be beneficial to the agility of the JDK.

 Every JDK engineer I spoke to is proud of their work, and everyone is happy to be able to have it more widely used.
 I hope that the developers among you who use the JVM get a chance to try these new features as they arrive.